We’re thinking of partnering; these seemed greatly to matter,

 Question-less I can only reply: I have no shopping list,

 Nor can we humans know in advance (my scrupulous dove?)

-With whom our soft hearts will try to lose themselves in love.
+With whom might knotted hearts try to lose themselves in love?

 I hear you decry men’s objectification of women,

 And with Shades of Gray and with Girls you’re apparently smitten.

 About your and my desires we can only be confused